Butt-crack hair. It’s a total and complete pain to remove, sometimes quite literally! Here’s how to do it.

-Let's ignore just why you want to remove it.
-Instead, let's just assume that you want it gone, and you have (at least) a decent reason.
+Let’s ignore just why you want to remove it.
+Perhaps there’s an odor coming from your rear, and using body powder isn’t cutting it.
+Instead, let’s just assume that you want it gone, and you have (at least) a decent reason.

-In this article, I will spell out six tried and true methods to get rid of all those tufts of fur all along your taint, as well as give you what I consider to be the overall best method.
+In this article, I will spell out six tried and true methods to get rid of all those tufts of fur all along your taint, but I’ll get straight to the point here:

-But before we jump straight into the first method, a tiny bit of background information is needed.
-You'll see why once we start comparing the advantages and disadvantages of each method.
+But before I jump straight into the first method, a tiny bit of background information is needed.
+You’ll see why once we start comparing the advantages and disadvantages of each method.

 Millions and millions of years ago, through natural selection and genetic mutation, a huge advantage was given to our apelike ancestors in central Africa; the ability to sweat.